 (with Michael Olson)

-Studying variation in treatment effects across subsets of the population is an important way that scholars in the social sciences evaluate theoretical arguments.
-A common strategy to assess such treatment effect heterogeneity is to include a multiplicative interaction term between the treatment and a hypothesized effect modifier in a regression model.
-In this paper, we show that this approach results in biased inferences that are highly sensitive to modeling choices about how the effect modifier interacts with other covariates.
-Researchers can avoid bias by including additional interactions between the effect modifier and the covariates, but, as we show, this can lead to unstable estimates due to overfitting.
-We propose an alternative strategy that uses machine learning techniques to greatly reduce the bias in estimating interactions while guarding against large increases in uncertainty.
-Simulation evidence shows that our approach outperforms traditional methods for estimating interactions, and in two empirical examples, the choice of method leads to dramatically different conclusions about effect heterogeneity.
+Analyzing variation in treatment effects across subsets of the population is an important way for social scientists to evaluate theoretical arguments.
+A common strategy in assessing such treatment effect heterogeneity is to include a multiplicative interaction term between the treatment and a hypothesized effect modifier in a regression model.
+In this paper, we show that this approach results in biased inferences due to unmodeled interactions between the effect modifier and other covariates.
+Researchers can include the additional interactions, but this can lead to unstable estimates due to overfitting.
+Machine learning algorithms can stabilize these estimates but can also lead to bias due to regularization and model selection mistakes.
+To overcome these issues, we use a post-double selection approach that utilizes several lasso estimators to select the interactions to include in the final model.
+We extend this approach to estimate uncertainty for both interaction and marginal effects.
+Simulation evidence shows that this approach has lower bias and uncertainty than competing methods, even when the number of covariates is large.
+We show in two empirical examples that the choice of method leads to dramatically different conclusions about effect heterogeneity.